rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 you can prepay based on a commitment pricing contract for your account.
 Any usage beyond the minimum commitment amount is invoiced at the utility rate on the monthly date of your account's anniversary.
-For example, if your account was created on the 25th of the month, you will be billed monthly on the 25th.
+For example, if your account was created on the 25th of the month, you are billed monthly on the 25th.
 You can find more information about the Commitment Pricing Program on the [Cloud Servers Discount page](https://www.rackspace.com/cloud/servers/discounts/).